Linkfan123/kyokyobalance/README.md

 # kyokyobalance
 some sort of ttt addon to make weapons feel better and not be stupid

+# FAQ

+* why is my accuracy decreasing when I fire rapidly

+  To make it so people can't M1 as much.
+I'm gonna tweak it for each weapon so it doesn't make your gun stupidly inacurrate, so feel free to give me feedback so I can do that.

+* why is the shotgun less accurate, it was fine before you dick

+  Because it was stupidly powerful at medium ranges.
+Yes, it would be like that in real life, but this is a vidya gamme, it'll be more fun if it was more of a close-range weapon.

+* why did you buff the HUGE, everyone knows it's a trash weapon so nobody cares about it Apparently it has a really high skill ceiling according to a dude I play with sometimes.
+I decided to buff it to raise the skill floor just enough to encourage people to give a shot at no-lifing it.

 # Current Changelog

 ## av.0.1